guacsec/guac/demo/GraphQL.md

 ## Client-side search

 All of the above examples use a single GraphQL query.
 However, the query results are all easily parsed `json` that can be interpreted to build powerful scripts.
 GUAC has a `neighbors` query that will return all the nodes with a relationship to the specified node.
 This can be used to search through relationships, finding the specific type of path you are looking for.
+The neighbor query also take in a set of edge filters of which to traverse.
+However, we are not using that field in this query.

 The neighbors query looks like this:

 ```
 {
-  neighbors(node: $nodeId) {
+  neighbors(node: $nodeId, usingOnly: []) {
     __typename
     ... on Package{
       ...allPkgTree